It is the most distant course that comes nearest to thyself, and that training is the most intricate which leads to the utter simplicity of a tune.

 Santhosh may not have run the Comrades marathon but a true Comrade at heart and in his life.
 His approach to running (which his extends to his life) is simple, egalitarian and helps people to think about running more than just an act of physical exercise.
 He introduced me to the Asha Bangalore team and field of alternative education in which running finds itself an active place.
 Currently, he volunteers actively at Sita School, Ananya School, and the Spastics Society in Bangalore and has brought a remarkable change in the outlook of many students.
 The students of Ananya school and Thulir, an educational resource centre based out of Sittling, Dharmapuri District, Tamil Nadu, actively take part in various running events and some of them even finish in the top 10 in the half-marathon category in such events.
 Running is often used as an instrument of punishment in most schools.
 Santhosh uses running as an instrument of fun, bonding and learning experience in these schools.
 It also enabled me to find some place in getting associated with these institutions.
 More about those activities in his less frequently updated blog here – http://www.runnershighkids.blogspot.in/.
 He is not just a long distance runner but also a versatile writer of ‘long e-mails’!
 While only a few are privileged to receive his mails, others can check his blog – http://teamasharunner.blogspot.in/ Not updated in the recent past but the old posts still make it a great blog to read.

 Santhosh was also my virtual coach in my attempt at Comrades.
 Early May, I wasn’t sure of taking a shot at the comrades.
-His final piece of advice, “Don’t worry about anything else now – just stay positive and visualize yourself getting there every day.”
+His single piece of advice, “Don’t worry about anything else now – just stay positive and visualize yourself getting there every day.”
 Took extra effort to visualise myself finishing in the Kingsmead stadium wearing the green shirt of Team ASHA/Runners High every day during training and all through the Comrades run, until I really accomplished it.
 However, the atmosphere at the finish line was way too intimidating than I ever imagined!
-He continues to inspire many, not just to take up running but also to become a running coach themselves and inspire others.
+He continues to inspire many, not just to take up running, but also to become a running coach themselves and inspire others.